Devlander-Software/issue-labler/USAGE_GUIDE.md

 ### Method 3: GitHub Marketplace (Future)

-Once published, use as a reusable action:
+Once published to GitHub Marketplace, use as a reusable action:

 ```yaml
 name: Auto Label Issues